Aiko3993/LiveContainer-Sideload-Source/MAINTENANCE.md

 # Project Maintenance Manual (MAINTENANCE.md)

+> **⚠️ CRITICAL WARNING**:
+> 1. This file is **LOCAL ONLY**.
+It is listed in `.gitignore` and must **NEVER** be committed to the remote repository.
-> **⚠️ IMPORTANT**: This file serves as the core maintenance guidelines for the project.
-All contributors (including human developers and AI assistants) must read this carefully and adhere strictly to it before making any modifications.
+> 2. This serves as the private operational guide for the Maintainer and AI Assistants.
+> 3. All contributors must read this carefully before making any modifications.

 ## 1. Project Architecture